 - Hot Blooded Sideburns: Peppo has them.

-- Multinational Team: Hit Cat is British, Shun Gon is Chinese, Billy Boss is Russian and Peppo is Italian.
+- Multinational Team: Hit Cat is English, Shun Gon is Chinese, Billy Boss is Russian and Peppo is Italian.

 - Nice Hat: Peppo wears one.